RyanTaoLiu/NeuralSlicer/README.md

 **Platform**: Ubuntu 20.02 + Python 3.8

-We suggest use Anaconda as the virtual environment.
+We suggest using Anaconda as the virtual environment.

 **Install Steps**:

 **Setp 0: Compile the [S^3-Slicer](https://github.com/zhangty019/S3_DeformFDM) code with QMake for the printing field to slicers.**

-1.Add a pushbutton in the file '/S3_DeformFDM/ShapeLab/MainWindow.ui' 2.Create a correspondence slot function on_pushButtonXXX_Clicked(), and copy the realization from file '/thirdparty/additional/S3Slicer.cpp'.
+1. Add a pushbutton in the file '/S3_DeformFDM/ShapeLab/MainWindow.ui'
+2. Create a correspondence slot function on_pushButtonXXX_Clicked(), and copy the realization from file '/thirdparty/additional/S3Slicer.cpp'.

 **Step 1: Create and config the Python environment.**